Contact the NCDD Team

 For 25 years, John Backman has served as principal of Backman Writing & Communications, which produces written text for a broad range of applications.
 As a marketing copywriter, he has developed creative approaches and copy in nearly every conceivable medium, with particular strengths in websites, brochures, magazines, and newsletters.
 His clients have included such distinguished organizations as Aflac, The Coca-Cola Company, the New York Lottery, the Bank of New York, Rensselaer Polytechnic Institute, the State University of New York, and General Electric.
 Connect with John.

-Courtney Breese, Board Secretary
+Courtney Breese, Former Board Secretary